XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/basic-data-types.md

 There is also a deprecated `ledger` parameter which accepts any of the above three formats. *Do not* use this parameter; it may be removed without further notice.

 If you do not specify a ledger, the server decides which ledger to use to serve the request.
 By default, the server chooses the `current` (in-progress) ledger.
 In [Reporting Mode](rippled-server-modes.html#reporting-mode), the server uses the most recent validated ledger instead.
-Do not provide more than one field specifying ledgers, the server may choose any of them to .
-The `ledger_index` field is ignored unless neither of the other two are present.
+Do not provide more than one field specifying ledgers.

 **Note:** Do not rely on the default behavior for specifying a ledger; it is subject to change.
 Always specify a ledger version in the request if you can.

-If you make a request to a Reporting Mode server for a ledger that has not been validated, the server forwards the request to a network mode server, because Reporting Mode does not record ledger data until it has been validated.
+Reporting Mode does not record ledger data until it has been validated.
+If you make a request to a Reporting Mode server for the `current` or `closed` ledger, the server forwards the request to a P2P Mode server.
+If you request a ledger index or hash that is not validated, a Reporting Mode server responds with a `lgrNotFound` error.

 ## Specifying Currency Amounts